ManjuDev1922/zux_employee/README.md

 The app uses the sap.m.routing.Router class to manage navigation between the two views.
 The manifest.json file defines the routing configuration, specifying the target views and their corresponding patterns.

-Key Features
+## Key Features

 List Report View:
-Displays a list of items with essential information.
+Displays a list of employees with essential information.
 Provides a search functionality to filter the list.
 Allows users to select an item to navigate to the object page.

 Object Page View:
-Displays detailed information about the selected item.
+Displays detailed information about the selected employee.
 Includes various sections and fields to present the data.
 Provides a back button to navigate back to the list report.

-Customization and Extension
+## Customization and Extension

 You can customize and extend the app by: